Road

 Ilford Galerie Smooth Cotton Rag 310 gsm

-Dry susuki grass spills across the cracked asphalt road at Nichitsu Mining Village.
-Timber and corrugated buildings line the right.
-Power lines cross above.
+Cracked asphalt road running through the Ogurawa settlement at Nichitsu Mining Village.
+Dry susuki grass breaks through the road surface and spills across the verge.
+Timber and corrugated-iron buildings line the right side.
+Power lines cross above the road.
 Dense mountain forest closes in on three sides.

 Edition